LucianoXu/Dirace-draft/response.md

 * Clarified in evaluation that efficiency gains result from algorithmic improvements

-* Expanded evaluation with comparison with PyZX and other tools.
+* Expanded evaluation with comparison with ZX-calculus and other tools.
-TABLE+TEXT

 * Added clarification and short explanation before and after Theorem 2, and longer proof sketch in Appendix D.2

 * Added proof sketch of Theorem 1 in Appendix D.1

-SAY SOMETHING ABOUT MORE LDN EXAMPLES
+We also gathered around 30 additional examples of labelled Dirac notation and we are currently encoding them in the tool.